getpelican/pelican-plugins/liquid_tags/Readme.md

 If you experience issues with code generation (e.g., missing closing tags), add `SUMMARY_MAX_LENGTH = None` to your settings file.

+## Speakerdeck Tag
+To insert a Speakerdeck viewer into your content, enable the `liquid_tags.speakerdeck` plugin and add the following to your source document:

+    {% speakerdeck speakerdeck_id %}

 ## Video Tag
 To insert HTML5-friendly video into your content, enable the `liquid_tags.video` plugin and add the following to your source document: